noaahh/sorting-visualization/README.md

 # Sorting visualization

 This is a GUI application to visiualize several sorting algorithms.
 The GUI presents you a array represented by bars.
-Each height of a bar indicating its array value.
+The height of each bar is equal to its array value.

 ### Supported algorithms
 * Bubble Sort